 This is a post to summarize my amazing whirlwind trip to Arches National Park and Canyonlands National Park.
 My family and I took an extended weekend from Thursday to Monday in late September to visit these two parks in Utah.
-A great experience overall and a trip to finally check off my bucket list.
+Great experience overall and a trip to finally check off my bucket list.
 I highly recommend doing both these parks and in one timeframe if you are planning on being in the area.
-From Arches, Canyonlands is a quick hour drive and well worth the different experience that Canyonlands provides.
-Canyonlands took us 2 days to explore well and Canyonlands we left many parts unexplored but were able to experience a lot in a single day.
+From Arches, Canyonlands is a quick hour drive and well worth the different experiences that Canyonlands provides.
+Canyonlands took us 2 days to explore well and Canyonlands left many parts unexplored but were able to experience a lot in a single day.

 Thursday started out with an early flight out from San Diego to Salt Lake City where we rented a car and started the 3-hour drive out from the city through the mountains and finally into the high desert.
 Arches sits at just over 4000 feet of elevation.
 The 3-hour drive goes by quickly and for us, it provided great views of snowcapped mountains and even some fall colors that I seldom get to see living in San Diego.

-Upon arrival at Arches National Park, in late the afternoon we entered the park and saw a very busy visitor center.
+Upon arrival at Arches National Park, in late the afternoon, we entered the park and saw a very busy visitor center.
 A quick stop at the visitor center to get some information from the rangers and we were off into the park.
-During our quick stop at the visitor center we also signed up for a ranger-led hike through the Fiery Furnace.
-Sign ups are done days in advance and sell out quick.
+During our quick stop at the visitor center, we also signed up for a ranger-led hike through the Fiery Furnace.
+Sign-ups are done days in advance and sell out quickly.
 I will talk more about the hike later.
 The entrance really is just a bit underwhelming since there are no arches actually in view.
 Incredibly tall walls of rock do line the roadway and are amazing but where are the arches?
 From the entrance, you drive up a windy road another 500 feet or so in elevation and are greeted by a valley with towers and one side and openness on the other.
-There are specific towers located in this area called the Courthouse towers.
+There are specific towers located in this area called the Courthouse Towers.
 Definitely worth a stop to see from the many lookout parking areas along the road.
 We did not see any actual arches yet but we were determined to see some that evening.

 Since we showed up late afternoon Thursday we did not have much time before nightfall and were not prepared for any night hike.
 Having sat in a plane and car all day though we needed to get out and hike something.
 We chose the ~1-mile round trip hike to Upper Delicate Arch Viewpoint.
 From early on in the trail, you can get a glimpse of Delicate Arch in the distance.
-Even after getting to the end of the trail the Delicate Arch is still quite far away.
+Even after getting to the end of the trail, the Delicate Arch is still quite far away.
 It can definitely be seen but for any good pictures, zoom is needed.
 The short hike was nice but it left us wanting to see more arches, especially the iconic Delicate Arch up close.

-After the quick hike, we headed back the hotel in Moab.
+After the quick hike, we headed back to the hotel in Moab.
 I would recommend staying in the “downtown” portion of Moab somewhere between W 400 N Street and E 300 S Street just for the fact that you can easily walk to the touristy shops in the city and the local eateries.
 We stayed a little further out from town which was not a problem but the convenience of being able to simply walk out of your hotel into town would be worth it.

 Friday we got an early start and did a hike that was high up on my list, Double O Arch trail.
-The nice part about this hike is that lets you see many arches including, Tunnel Arch, Pine Tree Arch, Landscape Arch, Partition Arch, Navajo Arch in addition to Double O Arch .
+The nice part about this hike is that it lets you see many arches including, Tunnel Arch, Pine Tree Arch, Landscape Arch, Partition Arch, Navajo Arch in addition to Double O Arch.
 Every arch other than Landscape Arch and Double O Arch requires a small hike off the main trail nothing further than half a mile and all the arches are well worth the side trip.

 On the start of the hike we took the short trails to visit Tunnel Arch and Pine Tree Arch.
 Both close to each other and both barely off the main trail.